Driftwood Spars, St Agnes: my local review and guide

 If I had been on the beach, if I was sandy, if I wanted something easier and less committal than a full pub meal, or if I just wanted a drink outside at the end of the day, this is the version I would look at first.
 It does coffee, hot chocolate, Callestick Farm ice cream, homemade cakes, toasted sandwiches, doggy ice cream, Tarquin’s gin tasting boards, and you can order the full pub menu there as well.
 That makes it much more than a token hatch.

-This is especially useful for families and for anyone who wants the Driftwood without the full indoor pub rhythm.
-In good weather, I think it genuinely broadens the place.
+- anyone who wants the Driftwood without the full indoor pub rhythm In good weather, I think it genuinely broadens the place.
 But I would not overplay it.
 On a colder day, or on the sort of day when what you really want is the warmth and depth of the main pub, I would go inside.
 The Crib Shack is the smart casual option.
 It is not the heart of the place.

 Staying at Driftwood Spars: is it worth it?